k2view-academy/K2View-Academy/articles/DPM/03_Representantive_User_Interface/02_Representative_User_Interface_Search.md

 <p>Status</p>
 </td>
 <td width="800">
 <p>The Request status.
 Values may be: In Progress, Completed, Stopped.
-A Stopped Request is a Request that during its execution the system identified it should stop the execution.
-For example, if there is a validation that the same customer cannot open two equal Requests, and there is already another Request for this same customer and Activity which is still in progress</p>
+A Stopped Request is a Request,  during its execution the system identified the request should stop itsexecution.
+For example, if there is a validation, the same customer cannot open two equal Requests, as there is already an in-progress Request for this same customer and Activity. </p>
 </td>
 </tr>
 <tr>